 Let’s kick this off by assuming we can all agree by now that, if you’re in business, networking is a good idea.
 The reasons are obvious.

-That out of the way, let’s say something else that’s obvious but we rarely remember.
-Very few people, when presented with the opportunity to speak to a whole room of strangers, rub their hands and do a jig of excitement.
-Shakey hands, increased heart rate and embarrassing sweating are more likely to be the immediate responses.
+That out of the way, let’s say something else that’s obvious but we rarely remember: very few people, when presented with the opportunity to speak to a whole room of strangers, rub their hands and do a jig of excitement.
+Shaky hands, increased heart rate and embarrassing sweating are more likely to be the immediate responses.
 Hyperventilating and nausea may be close seconds.

-Even those with tonnes of experience and who exude confidence from over pore are likely to be prone to a certain amount of networking nerves.
-It’s entirely natural, very common and nothing you can’t overcome with the right strategy.
-So, with our personal experiences of networking we decided to pull together our top tips for avoiding networking nerves and getting in there and out of there, alive.
+Even those with tonnes of experience and who exude confidence are likely to be prone to a certain amount of networking nerves.
+It’s entirely natural, very common, and nothing you can’t overcome with the right strategy.
+Based on our experiences, we’ve pulled together our top tips for avoiding networking nerves and getting in and out of the event alive.

 #1 – Work out why you’re doing it

-Long before you arrive make sure you are clear as to why you’re going to this terrifying event in the first place.
-Chances are no one is making you (though, if they are, and you can’t get out of it, find out why they want you to go), which means you are going to this voluntarily, despite the fear.
-Why did you sign up and committed?
+Long before you arrive, make sure you are clear on why you’re going to this terrifying event in the first place.
+Chances are no one is making you (though if they are, and you can’t get out of it, find out why they want you to go), which means you are doing this voluntarily, despite the fear.
+Why did you sign up?
 What do you want to get out of it?

-Not only will this help you recommit and keep you grounded whilst you’re at the event, but if you give yourself a specific task to achieve.
-You can say your goodbyes as soon as it’s accomplished.
-Whilst we don’t necessarily recommend these approaches you could decide you want to:
+Not only will this help you recommit and stay grounded while you’re at the event, but it gives you a specific task to achieve.
+Once that’s done, you can say your goodbyes and leave.
+While we don’t necessarily recommend only goal-based interactions, you could decide you want to:

-- Get 20 business cards from people you don’t know.
+- Get 20 business cards from people you don’t kno

 #2 – Start talking

 The whole point of a networking event is to talk to people.
-You’re not there to sprinkle your business cards around like confetti or just dump them on a table, whilst hoping for the best.
-Essentially then you have two choices: you can either stand around on the edges of the room, hoping someone will talk to you OR you can approach someone else and just get started.
+You’re not there to sprinkle your business cards like confetti or dump them on a table and hope for the best.
+Essentially, you have two choices: stand around on the edges of the room hoping someone approaches you, or take control and approach someone else.

 #3 – Ask, Don’t Tell